kaushikvarma28/STM32-CAN-Rx-Tx/README.md

    /* USER CODE END CAN_Init 2 */
    ```

-   Make Sure the respective external variables are initialized inside the  **stm32f0xx_it.c** file:
+   The respective external variables should be initialized inside the  **stm32f0xx_it.c** file:

    ```C
    /* External variables --------------------------------------------------------*/